alexandroid000/self-assembly/Overview_and_Future_Work.md

 - feedback controller based on collision frequency
     - attach until collision frequency drops below threshold
-    - control equilibrium # of agents
+    - control equilibrium # (and type?) of agents

 Misc
 ----

-### Other possible modelling variables:
+### Other possible modelling / control variables:

-- distance from nearest boundary
+- distance from nearest boundary; distance from nearest other robot
-- distance from nearest other robot
+    - suspect these are not as useful as time
 - type of assembly (how to estimate? communicate with neighbor?)